Tourmaline: Properties, Facts and Photos

 It's common for tourmaline to have fractures and inclusions.

 The most common variety of tourmaline is schorl.
-This mineral is black and always opaque.
+This mineral is black and typically opaque.
 Schorl crystals vary in size from very small to very large.

 Quartz included with fine crystals of tourmaline is known as tourmalinated quartz.